UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-yugogpt/README.md

 **/src**

-The /src folder will contain the scripts for running the project.
+The /src folder contains the scripts for running the project.
-It is currently empty.

 **/report**

-In the report folder, you will find the file [report.pdf](report/report.pdf), which is our report for the first phase of the project.
+In the report folder, you will find the file [report.pdf](report/report.pdf), which is our report for the second phase of the project.

 ## Usage
 To get started, clone this repository to your local machine: